Friedjof/LumiESP/lib/README.md

-# LumiMQTT Library Services
+# LumiESP Library Services

-This repository contains various services used for the LumiMQTT project.
+This repository contains various services used for the LumiESP project.
 The services are defined in the `/lib` directory and provide different functionalities such as logging, task management, time synchronization, and MQTT communication.

 ## Table of Contents